gunthercox/ChatterBot/docs/chatterbot.rst

                           Defaults to ``"chatterbot.output.OutputAdapter"``.
    :type output_adapter: str

-   :param trainer: The dot-notated import path to the training class to be used with the chat bot.
-   :type trainer: str

    :param filters: A list of dot-notated import paths to filter classes to be used by the chat bot.
    :type filters: list